samofashhurst/quandoo/README.txt

 At the moment each test just runs arbitrarily in either Firefox or Chrome, but obviously that could be adapted based on whatever your process it.

 Hopefully you don’t have any trouble running the tests, but just in case I’ve included a quick video, quandoo.gif.

+To see the xml report, run step 4 above and then look in ./test-reports/.

 Sam Alexander